gracewu42/UAlbany-SCJ-Survival-Guide/README.md

 ## Food & Drink

 - Popular grocery stores include Trader Joe's, Wholefoods, Market 32, and Hannaford.
 There are two large Asian grocery stores in town: Asian Super Market and Asian Food Market.
+A smaller Korean Market (Kim's Asian Market) in Central offers good Korean snacks and drinks(recommender by Jeeyoung).
 There is also a Korean Market (Jang Tuh Asian Grocery) in Latham.
 - There are some good restaurants near the downtown campus:
   - Sovrana (pizza place, also offers good cookies)
   - El Patron (Mexican food)